Single Table Classifier¶

 iris_df = pd.read_csv(url, delimiter='\t')

-# Method 2: Load data locally after downloading all Khiops samples (best for offline use or large datasets)
+# Method 2: Load data locally after downloading all Khiops samples (best for offline use)

 # Display the first 10 records from the dataset